 Snow, sand, and water increase the need for sunscreen because they reflect the sun’s rays.

 How much sunscreen should I use, and how often should I apply it?

 Most people only apply 25-50 percent of the recommended amount of sunscreen.

-Apply enough sunscreen to cover all exposed skin.
+Apply enough sunscreen to cover all skin that clothing will not cover.
 Most adults need about 1 ounce — or enough to fill a shot glass — to fully cover their body.